nayakned/Open1722/examples/acf-can/README.md

 $ ./acf-can-listener --dst-addr aa:bb:cc:dd:ee:ff -i eth0 --canif vcan0
 ```

-You can now compare CAN traffic seen on _vcan0 and vcan1_, if the tunneling has worked.
+You can now compare CAN traffic seen on _vcan0 and vcan1_ to check if the tunneling works.
 Note that the tunneling works in these examples only in one direction (_vcan0_ -> _vcan1_).